rohitgogi/news-to-podcast-agent/README.md

 Articles are embedded using **OpenAI’s text-embedding-3-small** model so I can later retrieve them semantically rather than by keywords.

 ### 5. Reason
-Once the data is in, the project uses **GPT-4o-mini** to summarize the latest and most relevant stories into a short, coherent script — something you’d actually want to listen to.
+Once the data is in, the project uses **GPT-4o-mini** to summarize the latest and most relevant stories into a short, coherent script, something you’d actually want to listen to.
 I kept the temperature low to prioritize accuracy and factual tone.

 ### 6. Speak
 Then comes text-to-speech.
-Using **OpenAI TTS**, the script is turned into a clear, human-sounding MP3 — kind of like a radio segment.
+Using **OpenAI TTS**, the script is turned into a clear, human-sounding MP3, kind of like a radio segment.

 ### 7. Deliver
 After the audio is generated, it’s automatically emailed to me through **Gmail SMTP**.
 It’s just a short daily podcast sitting in my inbox, ready to play on my commute.

 ### 8. Repeat
-Finally, the whole pipeline runs every morning using **GitHub Actions**, so it’s fully automated — no manual work needed.
+Finally, the whole pipeline runs every morning using **GitHub Actions**, so it’s fully automated, no manual work needed.

 ### 9. Why This Tech Stack
-I went with OpenAI for everything (embeddings, LLM, TTS) to keep the architecture clean — one API client, consistent models, and fewer points of failure.
+I went with OpenAI for everything (embeddings, LLM, TTS) to keep the architecture clean, one API client, consistent models, and fewer points of failure.
 And GitHub Actions made sense for scheduling since I was hosting the repo there anyway.

 ---